expjazz/rails_managing_tasks_app/README.md

 #### Tests
 - All tests were built with Rspec.
 To test all the features, type 'rspec' on the terminal.
+- The integrated tests (in which opens the browser to check if all the functionalities are working) run automatically when you run 'RSpec'.
+To run only them, type 'RSpec spec/features/(type the file with the feature name you want to check + .rb)

 #### What can it do
 - It allows a manager to track the tasks of his team.